 This information has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
 It is intended to help suppliers of all cosmetic products to understand in general terms, the main features of the legislation.
 The information is not a substitute for the legislation and you should refer to the text of the Regulations for a full statement of legal requirements and obligations.
 Where appropriate, you should seek your own independent legal advice.

-For further information contact the Trading Standards Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information contact the Trading Standards Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone: 0191 2116121